-Dan talks to us about the importance of play and creativity, and tackling boredom in lockdown.
+Dan talks to us about the importance of play and creativity, and tackling boredom in these difficult times.

 It’s a time of uncertainty right now with children and families experiencing higher levels of stress, while other children may be feeling happier and more relaxed than they have for a while.

 Play is perhaps one of the most important aspects of children’s lives.
 When I meet children in schools and ask ‘what’s your favourite thing to do in school?’ many of them enthusiastically reply ‘play!’.

 There is of course variation in these answers.
 Some children say that they prefer to play with others, and some prefer play and games that are more solitary.
 It’s good news for us adults then that play is fundamental to children’s wellbeing and development.

 Last year the Division of Educational and Child Psychology released a position paper on children’s right to play.
 The paper describes a number of benefits of play including promoting learning, problem-solving, adapting to challenge, learning to manage a range of feelings and developing social skills.